Francisco José García Navarro

 " Worldwide Developers Conference (WWDC) 2020 "

 This week, Apple held its highly anticipated Worldwide Developers Conference (WWDC) 2020, and the event was packed with exciting announcements, especially for iOS and iPadOS users.
+If you want to see where we came from, check out the WWDC 2019 recap too.
 Here's a summary of the key highlights:

 iOS 14